 - The Granite UI page located at /libs/dam/gui/content/assets/moreinfo

-After you map the AEM Assets repository to your local drive, you can enable additional icons to appear for the mapped assets and folders.
+After you map the AEM Assets repository to your local drive, you can enable additional icons and the Folder Upload feature to appear for the mapped assets and folders.

 To link the version history for the assets edited through WebDAV, configure the DAM WebDAV version linking job from Configuration Manager.